MichaelMathieu/factors-variation/README.md

 # factors-variation
-Code of the paper `Disentangling factors of variation in deep representations using adversarial training` by Mathieu, Zaho, Ramesh, Sprechmann and LeCun
+Code for the paper `Disentangling factors of variation in deep representations using adversarial training` by Mathieu, Zaho, Ramesh, Sprechmann and LeCun, NIPS 2016.